Skip to content

 CAREER DEVELOPMENT/INTERNSHIPS

-Angelo State’s Office of Career Development is ready to help whether students need interviewing tips or information about current job positions both on and off campus.
-Career Development not only provides career counseling/testing, occupational information, and résumé and interviewing assistance, but it also hosts job fairs on campus every semester.
-It also provides part-time job and internship listings, both on campus and throughout the San Angelo community.
+Angelo State’s Center for Career and Professional Success is ready to help whether students need interviewing tips or information about current job positions both on and off campus.
+Its staff not only provides career counseling/testing, occupational information, and résumé and interviewing assistance, but also hosts job fairs on campus every semester.
+The center also provides part-time job and internship listings, both on campus and throughout the San Angelo community.
 What’s more, individual academic departments coordinate specific internships for class credit to ensure that students can apply the knowledge they learn from their coursework.

 ALUMNI

-Angelo State has an alumni body of over 27,000 Ram Fam members.
+Angelo State has an alumni body of over 50,000 Ram Fam members.
 ASU alumni have headed major national corporations, discovered new animal species, anchored national newscasts, conducted groundbreaking medical research, held top positions in the nation’s military, and contributed to their communities and society.
-From ASU, it’s possible!
+There are countless examples of how to Go as a Ram.

 CAPSTONE COURSES